iknowjason/gpu-ai-playground/README.md

 ### Open WebUI API Testing

+An OpenAI compatible API endpoint is exposed and ready for chat completions.
+It has an authorization layer by default protecting it.
+The API is accessible remotely or locally by SSH'ing into the system.
+See the output from ```terraform output``` or ```api_usage.txt``` for more information.

-Log in to the Open WebUI Console and create an API key in the settings.
+1. To set up an API key, log in to the Open WebUI Console and create an API key in the settings.

-Terraform creates a test script for you at ./test-inference-scripts/openwebui.sh.
+2. Terraform creates a test script for you at ./test-inference-scripts/openwebui.sh.
 Edit this file and replace the CHANGE_BEFORE_FIRST_USING placeholder with your new API key.

-Run the script from your local machine: bash ./test-inference-scripts/openwebui.sh
+3. Run the script from your local machine: bash ./test-inference-scripts/openwebui.sh

 ### PyTorch FastAPI API Testing

+An OpenAI comptible PyTorch FastAPI is exposed for remote or local testing.
 The API key is generated randomly during setup.
+See the output from ```terraform output``` or ```api_usage.txt``` for more information.

-SSH into the server to retrieve it:
+1. SSH into the server to retrieve it the API key.
 ```
 grep FOUNDATION_API_KEY /home/ubuntu/foundation_server/.env
 ```
-Terraform creates a test script at ./test-inference-scripts/pytorch.sh.
+2. Terraform creates a test script at ./test-inference-scripts/pytorch.sh.
 Edit this file and replace the CHANGE_BEFORE_FIRST_USING placeholder with the key you just retrieved.

-Run the script from your local machine: bash ./test-inference-scripts/pytorch.sh
+3. Run the script from your local machine: bash ./test-inference-scripts/pytorch.sh

 ### Example Terraform Output